jjvsqz/cse15l-lab-reports/lab1.md

 juanj@BOOK-CJCG9LS1GL ~ %
 }
 ```
-When using the cd command in the terminal, if executed without any arguments, it defaults to changing the directory to the user’s home directory.
-In this specific instance, the initial directory was set to /Users/juanj@BOOK-CJCG9LS1GL.
-Upon executing the cd command, there was no visible output, which is expected behavior as the command simply changes the working directory to the user’s home directory.
-Therefore, there were no errors encountered during the process.
+The initial directory is /Users/juanj@BOOK-CJCG9LS1GL.
+Upon execution, no visible output is produced; instead, the command changes the working directory to the user’s home directory.
+This behavior occurs because the cd command, when invoked without arguments, defaults to the user’s home directory.
+Consequently, there is no error associated with this operation.
 ## 2. cd with a directory as an argument
 ```
 {